Breadsticks

 Preparation:

-Using parchment is an excellent way to prevent mess, but spray or brush it with oil to prevent sticking, especially while shaping the dough before pre-baking.
+Using parchment is an excellent way to prevent mess, but spray or brush it with oil to prevent sticking, especially while shaping the dough before baking.

 Step 1:

-Add Midtown Mix Pizza Dough Base to mixer bowl.
-Turn on mixer to low speed while pouring in water, then 1/4 cup of oil.
+Add HALF a bottle of Midtown Mix Pizza Dough Base to mixer bowl (about 2 cups) and add any spices or herbs you desire.
+Turn on mixer to low speed while pouring in water, then oil.

 Step 2: